vjcspy/meta/README.md

 ## Notes

 - Think about writing once use forever.
 For example we're using `tsconfig` and `eslint` , etc.. for all module
 - Looking for the way to use ES6 modules without having to bundle them (ie without build scripts in `package.json`).
 For example `transpilePackages` configuration in nextjs application.
-See [Internal packages](https://turbo.build/repo/docs/handbook/sharing-code/internal-packages)
+See [Internal packages](https://turbo.build/repo/docs/handbook/sharing-code/internal-packages).
+But only apply in on **project packages** folder (We need to publish npm if needed in shared fodler)